-Plans start at $18 per month.
-They’re cheapest in New York City, where subscribers can opt to pick up boxes from a Greenpoint location, and you can cancel your subscription any time before your billing date.
-Horti keeps in touch between deliveries, too.
-Just give customer service a call to troubleshoot any issues.
+Plans start at $22 per month, and you can cancel at any time before your billing date.
+Subscriptions are the cheapest in New York City, where subscribers can opt to pick up boxes from their Williamsburg location rather than having the plants shipped.
+Horti keeps in touch between deliveries—just give customer service a call to troubleshoot any issues.

-Why We Chose It: With subscriptions for as low as $5 per box, this purveyor of organic succulents and air plants brightens a home on any budget—and makes a great gift, too.
+With subscriptions for as low as $5.50 per box, this purveyor of organic succulents and air plants brightens a home on any budget—and it also makes a great gift.